worldofmarcus/project-portfolio-3/README.md

 **2022-08-24**
 * Bug: When the user edits the 'value' cell on the edit function and inputs a negative number, the calculate total value function crasches.
 Thiw was fixed by adding a negative integer check in the update cell function.

+**2022-08-24**
+* Bug: When the user inputs a negative number on the sorting credential choice screen the application crasches.
+This was fixed by adding a negative integer check in the validate data function.

 ### Unfixed Bugs

 **2022-08-23**